Soft story building: Los Angeles earthquake hazard reduction policies

 Los Angeles property owners are being targeted by the size of their buildings.
 The first group of ordinances went out May 2, 2016, with sixteen or more units and more than three stories.
 The second is July 22, 2016, with sixteen or more units and two stories.
 The third is October 17, 2016, with sixteen or fewer units and more than three stories.
 The fourth is January 30, 2017, for nine to fifteen units.
 The fifth is May 29, 2017 for seven to eight units.
 The sixth is August 14, 2017, for four to six units.
 Then on October 30, 2017 condominiums and commercial buildings will receive their orders to comply.

-The order to comply is legally and logistically significant because it starts a "ticking clock".
+The order to comply is legally and logistically significant because it starts a timeline.
 In Los Angeles, property owners have two years from the date of the order to bring forth approved plans.
 After that milestone, they have 3.5 years (counting from when the order was received) to obtain the construction permit.
 Total completion, as confirmed by receiving a certificate of compliance, must be attained within seven years of the date of issue of the original order.

-In Los Angeles, property owners also have the option to demolish their noncompliant buildings.
+Property owners also have the option to demolish their noncompliant buildings.
 Demolition plans must be submitted within two years, and a demolition permit must be issued within 3.5 years (from the date of the original compliance order), and the actual demolition must be completed within seven years of the original compliance order.

 Failure to meet the deadlines can result in the municipality stepping in, evicting any lingering tenants, and then demolishing the building, whereupon the cost of demolition is charged back to the property owner.
 If the property owner refuses to pay the bill, then the City can seize the entire property and sell it in order to pay for the demolition (including all associated clean-up tasks), as well as any back-taxes that may be owing.
 However, because land values are often high, it is rare for property owners to neglect orders from the municipality.

 2023 Turkey–Syria earthquake

 In Turkey, multi-story residential buildings often have a soft inset ground floor, which is used in high-density areas in Asia to provide extra space for parking or pedestrians.
+A study in Turkey on 300,000 existing buildings discovered that 78% of the examined buildings had weak or soft-story irregularities.
 About 90% of buildings that collapsed in the 1999 İzmit earthquake in Turkey had soft stories, which prompted the creation of a building code for earthquake safety.
-In 2016, Turkish President Recep Tayyip Erdoğan started issuing amnesty to developers for building regulations, allowing the construction of unsafe multi-story buildings, including ones with soft stories.
+In 2016, Turkish President Recep Tayyip Erdoğan started issuing amnesties to developers for building regulations, allowing the construction of unsafe multi-story buildings, including ones with soft stories.
 The 2023 Turkey–Syria earthquake destroyed many soft-story buildings, which were widespread in the country and greatly increased the amount of damage and number of casualties.